zhiweiyin318/deploy-aks/README.md

 ```

 ## ## Install MCE via manifests
-1. Create ns `multicluster-engine`, fill your `dockerconfigjson` to the image pull secret `multicluster-engine/prerequisites/image-pull-secret.yaml` and create image pull secret in the `multicluster-engine` ns.
+1. Create ns `multicluster-engine`.
+The images in the manifests are all public, no need image pull secret.

 ```
 kubectl apply -k multicluster-engine/prerequisites/